scottjg/rails/guides/source/migrations.md

 reconstitute those statements from the database.
 If you are using features like this, then you should set the schema format to `:sql`.

 Instead of using Active Record's schema dumper, the database's structure will be dumped using a tool specific to the database (via the `db:structure:dump` Rake task) into `db/structure.sql`.
-For example, for the PostgreSQL RDBMS, the `pg_dump` utility is used.
+For example, for PostgreSQL, the `pg_dump` utility is used.
 For MySQL, this file will contain the output of `SHOW CREATE TABLE` for the various tables.

 Loading these schemas is simply a question of executing the SQL statements they contain.
 By definition, this will create a perfect copy of the database's